Guilty plea entered in Penn Foster $2M embezzlement case

 In a low and subdued voice, Latoski, 52, acknowledged to U.S. District Judge Malachy E. Mannion she stole from the Scranton-based online school and did so of "my own free will."

 Mannion accepted her plea to a count of wire fraud and ordered a pre-sentence report be prepared.
-A date is not yet set for sentencing.
-No one requested that Latoski be detained and Mannion allowed her to leave.
+A sentencing date is not yet set.
+No one requested Latoski be detained and Mannion allowed her to leave.

 Between Nov.
 29, 2016, and July 26, 2021, Latoski used company credit cards to purchase vacations, plane tickets and fund shopping trips and other expenses, according to court paperwork.
 She signed an agreement to plead guilty Sept.
 7.